Women & Children’s Shelter

 The fastest growing segment of Snohomish County’s homeless population is women and children.
 Over 40% of the known 2,300 homeless people in our community are women, and there are over 800 homeless children in Snohomish County.

 Whether fleeing domestic violence, losing a job, trapped in substance abuse or other issues, women and children who are desperate for safe shelter are welcomed at Everett Gospel Mission with open arms.
-With our recently opened new addition, the Mission now has bed space for 100 women and children.
+With our addition the Mission now has bed space for 100 women and children.

 The Women and Children’s Shelter offers much more than safe warm shelter, however.
 Each person who arrives at our shelter undergoes a detailed intake assessment which helps us evaluate her individual needs.